martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 # Security Considerations

-The security considerations of {{Section 10 WEBSOCKET}} also apply here.
+The security considerations of {{Section 10 of WEBSOCKET}} also apply here.
-The last paragraph of {{Section 8 WEBTRANSPORT-H2}} is equally applicable to this protocol.
+The last paragraph of {{Section 8 of WEBTRANSPORT-H2}} is equally applicable to this protocol.

 # IANA Considerations